josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/using_viewport_as_texture.md

 Now to make the planet colors.
 While there are many ways to do this, for now, we will stick with a gradient between water and land.

-To make a gradient in GLSL, we use the mix function. mix takes two values to interpolate between and a third argument to choose how much to interpolate between them; in essence, it mixes the two values together.
-In other APIs, this function is often called lerp.
+To make a gradient in GLSL, we use the `mix` function. `mix` takes two values to interpolate between and a third argument to choose how much to interpolate between them; in essence, it mixes the two values together.
+In other APIs, this function is often called `lerp`.
-However, lerp is typically reserved for mixing two floats together; mix can take any values whether it be floats or vector types.
+However, `lerp` is typically reserved for mixing two floats together; `mix` can take any values whether it be floats or vector types.

 ```